88lex/sasync/README.md

 **>Uses rclone and Google Service Accounts (SAs) to sync, copy or move files between rclone remotes.
 <br>Usage: &emsp; `./sasync set.file ` &emsp; &emsp; [[enable execution with `chmod +x sasync`]]**

+- Alt Usage: `./sasync -t set.file` to run sasync inside tmux
+- Alt Usage: `./sasync -p 3 set.file` to run sasync sets in 3 parallel tmux windows. `3` can be any number
+- Alt Usage: `./sasync -c my.conf set.file` to run sasync with your custom config file
+- Alt Usage: `./sasync set.file1 set.file2` to run multiple sets in sasync.
+- Above flags/options may be combined.

 ### **How does it work?**
 `sasync` will run rclone copy or sync for each source-destination pair in your set file using a service account (SA) then move to the next SA until done.